Today’s watch list includes Fortinet Inc. (NASDAQ:FTNT) stock

 The 200-day Simple moving average is often placed more emphasis on by traders because of daily price changes.
 Investors will use the SMA-200 in different situations in trading activity as a key indicator to determine their support and resistance levels, and at the moment, FTNT’s SMA-200 is $57.35.

-As well, it is important to consider FTNT stock ratios such as price-to-sales, which is currently 11.39.Likewise, its price to free cash flow for the last twelve months stands at 39.42.
+As well, it is important to consider FTNT stock ratios such as price-to-sales, which is currently 10.37.Likewise, its price to free cash flow for the last twelve months stands at 36.39.

 How does Fortinet Inc. (FTNT) stock rate among analysts?
 Buy, sell, or hold?